-After learning about Centenary's Melanoma Oncology and Immunology Program, Marion chose to include Centenary in her Will in the hope that research would spare another family from a similar tragic loss.
+After learning about Centenary's research into melanoma, Marion chose to include Centenary in her Will in the hope that research would spare another family from a similar tragic loss.

 Marian's generosity has helped our researchers take the lead in developing a promising new class of drug that may prove to be highly effective for the treatment of certain cases of melanoma.